fluree/docs.flur.ee/src/content/0.9.1/docs/examples/ruleGovernance.md

 The first two functions we create build and issue the above query.
 We will then use these functions to count votes, and eventually decide whether or not changes should be approved.
 If, at this point, you cannot understand how these functions fit into the larger applications, do not worry, we will see the entire voting mechanism working in short order.
 At this point, the most important part is to try and understand the syntax of the individual smart functions.

-The function, `?voteWhere` constructs the where clause using the `str` function, which concatenates all strings in a given array (all available database or smart functions are detailed in [database functions](#database-functions-1)).
+The function, `?voteWhere` constructs the where clause using the `str` function, which concatenates all strings in a given array (all available ledger or smart functions are detailed in [ledger functions](#ledger-functions-1)).

 When we are editing a given entity's attribute in a transaction, we have access to the value we are attempting to input `(?v)`, the id of the entity we are editing `(?eid)`, and the id of the attribute we are editing `(?aid)`, which is all of the information we need in order to compose our where clause.